Linda Whitlock LCSW

 I am a proponent of the use of alternative techniques such as yoga, massage, acupuncture, chiropractic care and exercise to address emotional issues that also manifest as physical problems such as chronic pain, headaches, digestive problems and sleep difficulties.

-Currently I am providing counseling services to individuals with depression, anxiety, eating disorders, substance abuse, PTSD and anger management problems.
+Currently I am providing counseling services to individuals with depression, anxiety, eating disorders, substance abuse, PTSD, life transitions and anger management problems.
 I also provide couples counseling and family counseling to address conflict resolution and support effective communication, problem solving and nurturing relationships.

 I look forward to meeting you, hearing you and together working to reach your mountain top whatever that may be.